tahuja002/slate/source/index.html.md

 # Project Set up

-Create your project on any hosting platform and create following files:

-* launch.html
-* index.html
-* src/js/starter_app.js
-* src/css/starter_app.css

-You can also clone the project structure from [smart-app-starter](https://github.com/parthivbhagat/smart-starter-app-es5).
+Clone the project structure from [smart-starter-app](https://github.com/parthivbhagat/smart-starter-app-es5).

-# Install fhir-client.js

-Download [fhir-client.js](https://github.com/smart-on-fhir/client-js/blob/master/dist/fhir-client.js) and place it under lib folder.
+The project structure includes follwing important files:

+**fhir-client.js**

 This is the open source FHIR javascript library which would help us with OAUTH2 transactions.

 The SMART on FHIR JavaScript client library helps you build browser-based SMART apps that interact with a FHIR REST API server.
 It can help your app get authorization tokens, provide information about the user and patient record in context, and issue API calls to fetch clinical data.
 This tutorial will lead you through the basics of building a SMART app using the JavaScript client.